JcbKeller/showcase/index.md

 ## Full-stack Software Engineer
 ##### jcb.keller@gmail.com | +1 (423) 600-9116 | [LinkedIn](https://www.linkedin.com/in/jacob-keller-490b35128/)

-I’m a software engineer and startup veteran with a heavy focus on creating products that users love.
+I’m a software engineer and startup veteran, focused on creating products that users love.

 ### Aerospace (Stealth) / Founding Software Engineer  (Q3 2022)
 I successfully architected and implemented an end-to-end system enabling solo users to control large swarms of autonomous aircraft in high-stakes, real-world scenarios, and all in real-time.
 Starting from zero, I did everything from high-level architecture and design of cloud and on-vehicle systems, to UX for video-game-like ease of use & 3D real-time visualization/control, and low-level autopilot code & cloud implementation.
 This product governs all facets of flight operations of all vehicles concurrently, including take-off, mission execution, telemetry, over-the-air live updates, control system handoffs, and touch-down/landing.